kulcsarrudolf/pasztor.at/content/blog/2012-04-26-logging-php-errors-to-syslog-ng.md

 categories: blog
 date: "2012-04-26T00:00:00Z"
 publishDate: "2012-04-26T00:00:00Z"
-excerpt: Ever so often I get to set up hosts for running PHP.
+summary: Ever so often I get to set up hosts for running PHP.
 When running a load balanced solution, you have more hosts and reading logs gets complicated, development gets tedious.
 So what helps, is a central logging server.
 This is pretty easy to set up with syslog-ng, however PHP has a annoying habit of logging everything with